Part 1 J.D. Program

 The following procedures shall be followed:

 Rescheduling for Emergencies.
-When emergencies arise during the exam period, such as personal illness, severe family illness, death in the family, etc., a student should contact the Associate Dean for Academic Affairs immediately in order to make arrangements for rescheduling, if appropriate.
+When emergencies arise during the exam period, such as personal illness, severe family illness, death in the family, etc., a student should contact the Associate Dean for Academic Affairs immediately to make arrangements for rescheduling, if appropriate.
 Because of the anonymous grading system, the student should not contact the instructor.

 Part 6 GRADES